-Course assessment can consist of one or more assessment components.
-The format of the course assessment components are described in the assessment paragraph of the course manual.
-Course assessment components can have an 'in-course assessment' format, can be organized as an end-of-course assessment, or as a combination thereof.

-When the student follows the course for the first time, or opts to re-register in a next academic year for the full course including (all) assessment component(s), the outcome(s) of the assessment component(s) as described in the assessment paragraph of the course manual lead(s) to a final grade.
+- 1. Course assessment can consist of one or more assessment components.
+The format of the course assessment components is described in the assessment paragraph of the course manual.
+Course assessment components can have an 'in-course assessment' format, can be organized as an end-of-course assessment, or as a combination thereof. - 2.
+Items of assessment components used within one academic year have no overlap among assessment components.
+Overlap with items of assessment components of the previous academic year, should be at most 30%.
+Overlap with items of assessments components from the last 5 academic years should be at most 40%. - 3.
+When the student follows the course for the first time, or opts to re-register in a next academic year for the full course including (all) assessment component(s), the outcome(s) of the assessment component(s) as described in the assessment paragraph of the course manual lead(s) to a final grade. - 4.
 A student has a course/module registered as passed:

-- 1. if the attendance requirements for the tutorial meetings as stated in article 6, paragraph 1 in the R&R have been met. - 2. if applicable, a sufficient assessment and 100% attendance for the practical training. - 3. if the final grade is at least a pass or a grade of 6.0 or higher.
+- if the attendance requirements for the tutorial meetings as stated in article 6, paragraph 1 in the R&R have been met. - if applicable, a sufficient assessment and 100% attendance for the practical training. - if the final course grade is at least a pass or a grade of 5.5 or higher and for the bachelor's thesis, thesis presentation and thesis internship, each a grade of 6.0 or higher.